yyna/nuxt-markdown-blog-starter/contents/en/blog/building-rest-api-using-fastify-typescript-typeorm-1.md

 ## What to make

-I'm using fastify.js and PostgreSQL in my new job, which I started on Monday, so I want to create a simple project for my study. 🤓
+I want to create a simple project to study fastify.js and PostgreSQL. 🤓

 Let's write a RESTful API that allows only authenticated users to create, read, update, and delete notes, and only those who have created notes can read, update, and delete them.